Porsche 356/2

-The Porsche 356/2, produced in Gmünd, Austria, was the first iteration of the iconic Porsche 356 sports car.
-Produced between 1948 and 1951, the Porsche 356/2 was the first series production aluminum bodied sports car of Porsche after the creation of the 356-001 one-off prototype in Gmund Austria.
+The Porsche 356/2 was the first iteration of the Porsche 356 sports car.
+Produced between 1948 and 1951, the Porsche 356/2 was the first series production aluminum bodied sports car of Porsche after the creation of the 356-001 one-off prototype in Gmünd, Austria.
 It was built in limited numbers, making it a highly sought-after collector's item today.

 The Porsche 356/2 was designed by Ferry Porsche and Erwin Komenda, and was based on components from the Volkswagen Beetle.
 The car was built using lightweight aluminum body panels and a welded steel box chassis with integrated floorplan, which helped to keep its weight low and provide nimble handling.
 The flat-four engine, which was also based on the Volkswagen Beetle, provided lively performance and was mounted in the rear of the car.

-The exterior design of the Porsche 356/2 was simple, yet elegant, and featured a sloping hood, rounded fenders, and a streamlined profile.
+The exterior design of the Porsche 356/2 featured a sloping hood, rounded fenders, and a streamlined profile.
 The car was available in both a coupé and cabriolet body style, and the interior was designed to be functional, with a simple dashboard and instrument panel.
-The car was also equipped with large windows, providing excellent visibility and a bright, airy cabin.
+The car was also equipped with large windows, providing excellent visibility.

 One of the defining features of the Porsche 356/2 produced in Gmünd was its hand-built construction.
 Each car was built by a small team of craftsmen, and each car was given its own unique character and attention to detail.
-This hand-built construction, combined with the lightweight construction and lively performance, made the Porsche 356/2 an instant classic.

 The Porsche 356/2 was a popular choice for racing and rally events, and many early Porsche racing drivers cut their teeth in this car.
 The car's nimble handling and quick acceleration made it well suited to the demands of competition driving, and the car's success on the track helped to establish Porsche's reputation as a manufacturer of high-performance sports cars.

-Today, the Porsche 356/2 produced in Gmünd is highly sought after by collectors and enthusiasts.
-The car's hand-built construction, lightweight design, and lively performance make it a joy to drive, and its timeless design continues to captivate enthusiasts and collectors around the world.

 About 32 aluminum bodied Porsche 356 cars are still in existence, including the 356-001 roadster prototype in the Porsche museum.